-- (a) include an adequate energy dissipater - (b) include a defined drainage path to the storm water management system - (c) discharge onto the ground of the owner of the property - (d) not discharge or flow across a street, sidewalk or trail - (e) not direct flow onto an adjacent property outside of a dedicated easement - (f) not discharge in a manner that creates a nuisance.
+- (a) include an adequate energy dissipater - (b) include a defined drainage path to the storm water management system - (c) feature appropriate design slopes, where freely discharged to eliminate ponding water. - (d) discharge onto the ground of the owner of the property - (e) not discharge or flow across a street, sidewalk or trail - (f) not direct flow onto an adjacent property outside of a dedicated easement - (g) not discharge in a manner that creates a nuisance.

 The identified discharge locations shall be a minimum of five (5) feet away from a neighboring building foundation and not closer than two (2) feet from the property line or right-of-way.

 2. Discharges into Proposed On-site Stormwater Infrastructure